 IN THIS ARTICLE

-Albuterol is in the FDA pregnancy category C. This means that it is not known whether it will harm an unborn baby.
-Do not take albuterol without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category C. It is not known whether albuterol will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-To ensure that you get a correct dose, measure the liquid forms of albuterol with a special dose-measuring spoon or cup, not with a regular table spoon.
-If you do not have a dose-measuring device, ask your pharmacist where you can get one.
+Measure liquid medicine with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
+If you do not have a dose-measuring device, ask your pharmacist for one.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Asthma and Allergy Resources

 - Early Care for Your Premature Baby

 - What to Eat When You Have Cancer